danidiaz/cauldron/README.md

 makeServerDecorator :: Server -> Server
 ```

-Like normal constructors, decorators can have their own dependencies (other than the
+Like normal constructors, decorators can have their own dependencies (besides the
-decorated bean), perform effects, and register secondary beans:
+decorated bean itself), perform effects, and register aggregate beans:

 ```
 makeServerDecorator :: Logger -> Server -> IO (Initializer,Server)